owncloud-archive/documentation/admin_manual/configuration_database/db_conversion.rst

 You can convert a SQLite database to a more performing MySQL, MariaDB or PostgreSQL database with the ownCloud command line tool.
-SQLite is good for testing and simple single-user ownCloud servers, but it does not scale for multiple-user production users.
+SQLite is good for testing and simple single-user ownCloud servers, but it does not scale for multiple-user sites.

 .. note:: ownCloud Enterprise edition does not support SQLite.